inclusivenaming/website/content/blog/_posts/inclusive-infra/index.md

 This is where things became even more interesting.
 When announcing the change to let all of our engineering teams (SRE and product) know that they would be seeing warnings from the inclusive linter in their build outputs, we were immediately met with resistance.
 That then prompted a very healthy discussion around the "why" and the underlying context.
 What was even more interesting was the response from the global team - it turns out that our linter is very US-centric and is missing language that is problematic to our international community.

-Yes, there is more to be done – working with upstream projects, expanding to the wider Cisco community, reporting back to our Office of Inclusive Futures, improving tools, and the list goes on.
+Yes, there is more to be done – working with upstream projects, expanding to the other groups in our company, reporting back to our Office of Inclusive Futures, improving tools, and the list goes on.
 But, the most important thing is to just take the first step.

 This has been an incredibly rewarding experience; in one simple exercise, we have seen the power of infrastructure as code, the open source community, and robust collaboration technology that "powers an inclusive future for all".